CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/2-quantum-espresso/README.md

 ### Parsing QE output using ASE-calculator

-You can parse important physical and chemical quantities using the ASE module:
+You can also parse important physical and chemical quantities of QE output using the ASE module as follows:

 ```
 ## read QE output file
 bulk_si_out = ase.io.read('pw-si.log', format='espresso-out')  # Returns an Atoms object

-# Print physical and chemical quantities
+## Print physical and chemical quantities
 print('Atomic positions:   ', bulk_si_out.get_positions())
 print('Lattice vector  :   ', bulk_si_out.get_cell())
 print('Total energy    :   ', bulk_si_out.get_potential_energy())  ##in eV

 ```

+Note: ASE atoms object return the total energy of the system in electron volts (eV) not Ry.
 Using the ASE module, you can access various physical quantities and chemical properties stored in the ASE calculator, such as volume, magnetic moment, eigen values and their occupations.
 Please explore the ASE documentation for a comprehensive list of available methods to access different physical and chemical properties stored in the ASE calculator.

 ## Exercises: Benchmarking and Geometry